tacaswell/docs/source/arch/filestore-format.rst

 Collections
 ===========

-FileBase
+Resource
 --------

-The ``FileBase`` collection store the bare minimum required to locate and open a file.
+The ``Resource`` collection store the bare minimum required to locate and open a file.
 The documents have the following structure ::

-  FileBase : {
+  Resource : {
       spec: <string>,
       file_path: <string>,
       custom: <dict>